78afec35/OneCleverHorse/README.md

 ## Jenkins - Pipeline and testing

 Jenkins has been part of the development process since the start this time.
-You can inspect it on this address <http://34.89.33.141:8080/job/OneCleverHorse/>
-Credentials set up for you:

-user: Testing

-password: testing

 ![Jeknins](./ReadmeAssets/Jenkins.png)